OpenSourceEconomics/epp_topics/src/epp_topics/metrics_ml/ml_intro_diffs_metrics/screencast/slides.md

   - Same reason why we need adjusted $R^2$ in econometrics

   - Need to make sure our model evaluation accounts for overfitting!

+- Example: Estimate person fixed effects in short panel

+---

+# The bias-variance trade-off

+- Econometrics: Model is correctly specified, want consistency and unbiasedness

+- Very simple models, e.g. just an intercept and a couple of regressors

+  - Large bias, low variance, no overfitting

+- Very large models, e.g. including squares, interactions, ...

+  - Small bias, high variance, danger of overfitting

+- ML: Model is a simplification and some amount of bias is ok

+- Most ML models have one or more parameters that govern the bias variance trade-off

 ---